dysartcoal/datasciencecoursera/README.md

 # datasciencecoursera
-Some of the files for the first assignment.
+Files for the JHU Introduction to Data Science course on Coursera.